Engineering-Research-Lab/Engineering-Research-Lab/README.md

   Particular Terbinari software implementation developed on Microsoft Windows OS platform with using of system speech synthesis/recognition references and external CV library output.

 # Processing

- Training and conversation model are close to the natural way of receiving information, asking for question and answering, looking or requesting for answer.
-Starts with voided memory content and updates with user/teacher interlocutor input, follow context nodes and find content based meaning in dialogue generation.
+ Training and conversation model are close to the natural way of receiving information, asking for question and answering, looking or requesting for answer, filling memory  with user/teacher interlocutor input, generates dialogue, following context and content based meaning.

 # Functionality